2 dead after severe storms with straight-line winds hit Long Island, Connecticut

 Many residents were hoping power would be restored Monday morning as the cleanup continues.

-The storm brought heavy rain some places, and according to the National Weather Service, quarter sized hail.
+The storm brought heavy rain in some places and, according to the National Weather Service, quarter-sized hail.

-This interrupted a lot afternoon activities Sunday and took many by surprise.
+This interrupted a lot of afternoon activities Sunday and took many by surprise.

-A woman who was swimming off of Fire Island drown as a result of the quick moving storm.
+A woman who was swimming off of Fire Island drowned as a result of the quick moving storm.

-She was found about an hour and a half later near the shore.
+Someone called 911 when they saw the woman's body floating near the shore.
+They rode their paddleboard out in the water and kept the woman afloat until the Marine Bureau could respond.
 Sadly, she could not be revived.

 There are road closures in Suffolk County due to downed trees and power lines.
 Power companies are hoping to have everything restored by the end of the day Monday.